Capstone-Projects-2025-Fall/project-001-aac-api/documentation/docs/testing/unit-test.md

     with minimal configuration.
 Also built on top of vite with is fast (APIs bundler of choice is also vite).
 ---
-#### Suitability for AACommodate
+#### Suitability for AACcommodate
-- Given that AACommodate is a client side library with complex internal logic and dependencies on browser specific functions, Vitest is an ideal choice.
+- Given that AACcommodate is a client side library with complex internal logic and dependencies on browser specific functions, Vitest is an ideal choice.
 Powerful mocking, Typescript support, and Vite bundling are the primary reason for its suitability.
-This ensure AACommodate can be a dependable tool for developers.
+This ensure AACcommodate can be a dependable tool for developers.
 ---

 #### Testing Coverage Report